 Use the following format to add an image macro anywhere in a custom error or authentication message:

 <image_name> is the name of either a predefined image or one you have uploaded.
 To view or upload images, go to System > Config > Replacement Message, and then select Manage Images tab.
-For details, see Adding images in error or authentication pages.
+For details, see To view or add images used in error or authentication pages.

 For example, in the default Attack Block Page message, the macro